-This course is an extension of DSN 201, Fundamentals of Motion Graphics.
+This course is equivalent to ANI 310.
+This course is an extension of Fundamentals of Motion Graphics.
 The student will manipulate text, computer animation, and motion graphics to create visual effects seen in commercial video.
 Students learn about composition, rendering, lighting direction, and time management.
 Projects allow for creativity as well as ability to adhere to guidelines and follow instructions.
-Prerequisite: VMG 201.